pfalcon/awesome-smarthome/README.md

 ## Floor Plans

-A step above and beyond dashboards is vusualizing what happens where on the actual floorplan of your home.
+A step above and beyond dashboards is visualizing what happens where on the actual floorplan of your home.

 * [Sweet Home 3D](https://sourceforge.net/projects/sweethome3d/) - Open Source